 The former Economics Columnist and Assistant Managing Editor for TIME, Foroohar has penned numerous cover stories and essays on China and the next global recession, Europe’s economic crisis, and what the rise of "localnomics” means for American business.

-Foroohar served as the deputy editor in charge of international business and economics for Newsweek.
-She headed up the economics coverage for the annual Davos special issue and spent six years as Newsweek’s European economic correspondent based in London, covering business news throughout Europe and the Middle East.
-During this time, she was awarded the German Marshall Fund’s Peter R. Weitz Prize for transatlantic reporting.
+For 13 years Foroohar served as the deputy editor in charge of international business and economics for Newsweek and headed up coverage for the annual Davos special issue.
+She spent six years as Newsweek’s European correspondent based in London, covering business news throughout Europe and the Middle East.

-Foroohar chairs panel discussions with world leaders, intellectuals, and economists at the World Economic Forum.
-In 2012, she moderated a Harvard Business School discussion on what business and government can do to improve U.S. competitiveness.
+Foroohar chairs panel discussions with world leaders, intellectuals, and economists at the World Economic Forum and elsewhere, including a Harvard Business School program on improving U.S. competitiveness.

-The recipient of awards and fellowships from institutions such as the Johns Hopkins School of International Affairs, the East West Center, and the Newswomen's Club of New York, Foroohar is a graduate of Barnard College, Columbia University, and a life member of the Council on Foreign Relations.
+The recipient of awards and fellowships from institutions such as the Johns Hopkins School of International Affairs and the East West Center, Foroohar is a graduate of Barnard College, Columbia University, and a life member of the Council on Foreign Relations.

 - Rana Foroohar on global markets and China (2016)

 - CNBC’s Squawk Box: Foroohar discusses “Makers and Takers” (2016)

 - Foroohar on Economy and Anti-Free Trade Presidential Candidates (2016)